 The Celo protocol uses an address-based encryption scheme, in which users can register existing unique personal data, such as phone numbers, email, or IP addresses, to an on-chain address, allowing them to more easily discover each others’ addresses.
 For example, a user would generate their own public key associated with their phone number, then register this mapping in a public database, which is verified by a network of nodes.
-Users can root multiple public keys back to a single phone number (or other unique identifier) by adding a fixed string.
+Users can root multiple public keys back to a single phone number (or other unique identifiers) by adding a fixed string.
 This is broadly similar to the Ethereum Name Service.

 - A multi-cryptoasset collateral reserve supporting many local and regional stable value currencies.